assynu/zone-identifier-cleanup/readme.md

-# zone-identifier-cleanup
+# Zone Identifier Cleanup

-`zone-identifier-cleanup` is a simple CLI tool written in Go to recursively remove files containing `"Zone.Identifier"` from a specified directory.
+`Zone identifier cleanup` is a simple CLI tool written in Go to recursively remove files containing `"Zone.Identifier"` from a specified directory.

 > ⚠️ **Note:** This tool was created to fix a very specific issue: WSL sometimes creates `Zone.Identifier` files when copying files from a Windows directory.
 It is a personal, one-off solution and may **not adhere to best coding standards**.
 It will **probably not be maintained**.
 Use at your own risk.